prismicio/prismic-gatsby/docs/README.md

-If you find you cannot query the data you need through the GraphQL interface, you can get the raw response from the [prismic-javascript][prismic-javascript] API using the `dataString` field.
+If you find you cannot query the data you need through the GraphQL interface, you can get the raw response from the [prismic-javascript][prismic-javascript] API using the `dataRaw` field.

-This field contains the whole node's original data before processing as a string generated using `JSON.stringify`.
+This field contains the whole node's original data before processing.
+Also note that this field returns JSON so you do not need to list individual child fields.

-This is absolutely discouraged as it defeats the purpose of Gatsby's GraphQL data interface, but it is available if necessary
+Use of this field is absolutely discouraged as it defeats the purpose of Gatsby's GraphQL data interface, but it is available if necessary

 ```graphql
 {